 In 2008, Lindsay Danielson of Osceola became the first golfer to win four individual championships (2005-08).
 Her sister, Casey Danielson, became the second individual to accomplish the feat from 2009-12.
 Heather Suhr of Racine Case and Jo Baranczak of Bay Port are the only other golfers to win medalist honors three times.
 Suhr won her Division 1 titles consecutively from 1996-98, and Baranczak won her titles in Division 1 in 2018 and 2019, and in the alternate season in 2020-21.

-Casey Danielson shot the best 36-hole performance in a State Meet with a 138 (69-69) at University Ridge in 2010.
-There have been eight hole-in-ones recorded in the State Tournament.
+There have been 11 hole-in-ones recorded in the State Tournament.
 Holly Stark of Arrowhead and Lauren Anzelone of Racine Park both scored a hole-in-one at the 2001 State Meet.
 Jami Kessenich of Arrowhead accomplished the feat on hole 17 at University Ridge in 2008.
 Aimee Tripp of Onalaska did it on hole 8 at University Ridge in 2009, and Mari Pechacek of River Falls had an ace on hole 3 at University Ridge in 2011.
-Megan Elmes of Madison Memorial accomplished the feat on hole 5 at Cherokee Country Club in 2012, Mary Hommen of Cambridge did it on hole 8 at University Ridge in 2019 and Maddie Reiter of Prescott was the most recent golfer to score a hole-in-one in 2022 on hole 8 at University Ridge.
+Megan Elmes of Madison Memorial accomplished the feat on hole 5 at Cherokee Country Club in 2012, Mary Hommen of Cambridge did it on hole 8 at University Ridge in 2019 and Maddie Reiter of Prescott was the most recent golfer to score a hole-in-one on hole 8 at University Ridge, in 2022.
+Grace Behm of Jefferson and Sydney Weiss of Middleton each shot an ace in 2023, Behm's came on hole 5 at University Ridge, and Weiss's came on hole 12 at University Ridge.
+Lydia Feran of Prescott is the most recent golfer to record a hole-in-one, which came on hole 12 at University Ridge in 2024.